deliveroo/deliveroo.engineering/_guidelines/api-design.md

 - `/{concept-plural}`, e.g. `/hotels`
 - `/{parent}/{id}/{concept-plural}`, e.g. `/hotels/1234/photos`

-Such endpoints _must_ return a representation of the collection, and embed a list of (possibly partial) representations of some of the entities.
+Such endpoints _must_ return a representation of the collection.
+They _must_ link to a (possibly empty) list of entities.

 _Rationale_:
 In domain terms, an index endpoint actually returns a _view_ on the _collection_